sclipscomb/wireguard.github.io/README.md

 Step 2.
 I then created an Ubuntu droplet on the cheapest price plan, $4 a month, which, again, is great because I am poor.

 Step 3.
-After my droplet was set up (I chose to password protect it to avoid the hassle of SSH) I moved onto setting up Wireguarda.
+After my droplet was set up (I chose to password protect it to avoid the hassle of SSH) I moved onto setting up Wireguard.
 I already had Docker and Docker Compose installed on my WSL so I didn't need to set any of that up this time around.
 I did run into some trouble using Docker Compose, but I was able to fix it by using the command "sudo chmod +x /usr/local/bin/docker-compose", which I got from https://thematrix.dev/install-docker-and-docker-compose-on-ubuntu-20-04/.
 I don't know why I had to fix the permissions again but it's fixed now so it's good I guess?

 Step 4.
 Setting up Wireguard was relatively easy.
 I just had to create the /wireguard/config folder and edit the .yml file, then copy and paste the following snippet of code from https://thematrix.dev/setup-wireguard-vpn-server-with-docker/: